Ema93sh/ema93sh.github.io/_posts/2017-01-09-beta-reduction.markdown

 where $$FV(e)$$ is the set of free variables in the expression $$e$$

 ## Chruch Rosser Theorm
-A lambda expression can have multiple reduxes ( a term that can be reduced using beta reduction ).
+A lambda expression can have multiple redexes ( a term that can be reduced using beta reduction ).
 Since the semantics of lambda calculus is non-deterministic (i.e) it does not give us the order to perform these reduction, there can be multiple paths taken while performing beta reduction.
 For example: